COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.1/state code/Maine/README.md

 - Download NCES District and School data from the folder on Drive (can combine both types and the do files clean the files for you).

-- After downloading and setting directories in all do-files in github, run the ME_Master.do file.
-It is necessary to run this file to fully recreate the cleaning process as there are additions to each year inside that do-file.
+- After downloading and setting directories in all do-files in github, run the ME_Main_File.do file.

 - To make changes, add them to the yearly do-files as opposed to the master do-file.